ricardolima-xyz/easyjsonform/README.md

 ## Getting started

-1. First of all, download the latest version of the library, and add the file to a folder in your project.
+1. Download the library and unzip its contents into a folder in your project.
 This folder will be referred as `PATH` througout the examples.

-2. Add `easyjsonform.js` to your javascript code.
+2. Add `easyjsonform.js` to your Javascript/HTML code.

 ```
 <script src="PATH/easyjsonform.js">